Washington County Greenspace Bird Surveys

 - Reporting: Survey data entered into eBird.
 See protocols for specific eBird hotspots

-- Trainings: Survey trainings will be provided in the spring for both sites.
+- Trainings: Survey trainings will be provided at PCC-Rock Creek and Cook Park.
+We typically conduct trainings in the early spring (check our events listing page).
 If you can not make the training we may be able to pair you with an experienced surveyor to visit the site.

 - Birding skills: Must be able to identify Pacific Northwest birds by sight and sound; must be comfortable using eBird.
 Less experienced volunteers can record data for the bird counter.